codecrafters-io/build-your-own-redis/stage_descriptions/auth-04-pl7.md

 $ ./your_program.sh
 ```

-It'll then send an `ACL GETUSER` command specifying the `default` user.
+It will then send an `ACL GETUSER` command specifying the `default` user.

 ```bash
 $ redis-cli